mozman/ezdxf/docs/source/header_section.rst

 The drawing settings are stored in the header section, which is accessible by the :attr:`~Drawing.header` attribute.
-See the online documentation from Autodesk for available `header variables`_. the :attr:`~Drawing.header` attribute.
 See the online documentation from Autodesk for available `header variables`_.

 .. class:: HeaderSection